maerzhase/ssr3000/README.md

 `ssr3000.watch(host, port, clientConfig, serverConfig)`

 The watch function starts the SSR3000 server for development.
 You can provide When the first bundle is ready it will notify that a server has been started.
-If no `clientCOnfig` and/or `serverConfig` parameters are provided the renderer will look for a `webpack.client.config.js` and `webpack.server.config.js` in the folder from where the application is running.
+If no `clientConfig` and/or `serverConfig` parameters are provided the renderer will look for a `webpack.client.config.js` and `webpack.server.config.js` in the folder from where the application is running.

 ```
 import ssr3000 from 'ssr3000';